-- Efficient development is facilitated in a Headless CMS with the amount coding developers need to create a system that categorizes and delivers content across multiple platforms flawlessly.
-Time consumption is also a factor here, so developers will of course prefer the alternative that yields more results with less development time.
+- Efficient development is facilitated in a Headless CMS with the amount of coding developers need to create a system that categorizes and delivers content across multiple platforms flawlessly.
+Time consumption is also a factor here, so developers will prefer the alternative that yields more results with less development time.

 Content managers and editors also enjoy productive perks with a Headless CMS:

 - With the help of a Headless CMS, editors can format, filter & categorize better.
 Unlike a Traditional CMS, they do not have to worry about content presentation for every marketing channel separately.